HL7/smart-health-cards-and-links/input/pagecontent/use-cases.md

   can sign in or create an account and authorize long-term access to her full set of Labs-R-Us data.

-* Share the SHL with a friend, caregiver, or healthcare provider.
+* Share the SMART Health Link with a friend, caregiver, or healthcare provider.
-As in the "Powerful Portals" user story above, Alice can copy/paste the SHL to share this lab result with a recipient of her choice.
+As in the "Powerful Portals" user story above, Alice can copy/paste the SMART Health Link to share this lab result with a recipient of her choice.
 The passcode will be shared separately.
-The recipient can open the link in a web browser or in an SHL-aware health record management app, just as Alice can.
+The recipient can open the link in a web browser or in an SMART Health Link-aware health record management app, just as Alice can.
 This workflow can enable integration with clinician-facing EHR systems as well as patient-facing care management apps.